Asian American Studies

 Teacher Preparation

-Courses in Asian American Studies provide important knowledge on Asians in America that can assist them in teaching in California.
-Course work in Asian American Studies also will help prepare students to meet credential subject matter requirements as described above as part of the Liberal Studies major.
+Courses in Asian American Studies provide important knowledge of Asians in America that can assist them in teaching in California.
+Coursework in Asian American Studies also will help prepare students to meet credential subject matter requirements as described above as part of the Liberal Studies major.

 Graduate Program